MythiliNagaratnam/Getting-and-Cleaning-Data/README.md

 Descriptive headers is included in the final data set to make it easier for further analysis.

-The code is divided into a few parts:-
+The code is divided into a few parts

-Downloading and reading the contents of the Data set Merging the data sets
+Downloading and reading the contents of the Data set

+Merging the data sets

-Selecting only the measurements required for the final data set Creating headers for the sets
+Selecting only the measurements required for the final data set

+Creating headers for the sets

 Ordering the tidy data set

 Writing the contents of the data set to a file